ThatOneShortGuy/Podcast_Editor/README.md

 # GUI usage
 As simple as run the gui program and fill in the information you want.
-NOTE: The GUI will close when you press the run button.
+**NOTE**: The GUI will close when you press the run button.
 The console will appear behind it providing how far along the computations are.

 # Required Modules
 Command Line Program: